Constitution, Rules & Bylaws

 The Captain

-Sits on all Committees, attends meetings outside the Club and carries out any other duties that he may be called upon to perform.
+Sits on all Committees, attends meetings outside the Club, team Captain for the Hovingham League and carries out any other duties that they may be called upon to perform.

-The Secretary shall conduct all correspondence on behalf of the Club, summon meetings of the Committee, Sub-Committees and General Meetings and shall
+b) Summon meetings of the Committee, Sub-Committees and General Meetings

-ensure that records are kept of the proceedings at all such meetings.
-The Secretary shall make any necessary applications and returns upon the Club’s behalf.
-The
+c) Ensure that records are kept of the proceedings at all such meetings

-The Treasurer will ensure that the following regular payments are made: –
+The Hon.
+Treasurer will ensure that the following regular payments are made: –

 a) Annual rent to Pickering Recreation Ground (Changed to a variable contribution by Recreation Ground Committee in 2009)